nlpsandbox/nlpsandbox.io/wiki/608450-CreateaSynapseEnvironment.md

 ### Create a Synapse Team

-Playing - ahem - Working together will make your experience developing and benchmarking NLP tools more enjoyable.
+Playing - ahem - Working together will make your experience developing and benchmarking NLP Sandbox tools more enjoyable.
 When you submit a tool for evaluation, Synapse will ask if the submission is made on behalf of a User or a Team.
 Submitting as a Team offers more flexibility if you decide to invite team members to collaborate with you in the future.

 Head to your [Synapse Teams page] to create a new Team.
 If you are looking for Team members, check out the [NLP Sandbox Users & Teams] page.
 You can also re-use an existing Synapse Team that you have for other projects.